Chol369/n8n-mcp-server/docs/development/testing.md

 - `tests/integration/`: Integration tests that test interactions between components
 - `tests/e2e/`: End-to-end tests that test the entire system
 - `tests/mocks/`: Shared test fixtures and mocks

+### API Client Tests

+API client tests are located in `tests/unit/api/` and follow a standardized structure:

+- Each API client has its own test file (e.g., `workflow-client.test.ts`, `credential-client.test.ts`)
+- Tests use mock objects instead of relying on environment variables
+- Error handling is tested explicitly
+- Tests are designed to work without actual API calls

 ### Unit Tests